1

 How much do financial traders make?

 Financial market traders' earnings vary widely based on experience, skill, and trading success.
 Entry-level traders may earn around $50,000 to $70,000 annually, while experienced traders or those working in hedge funds and investment banks can make several hundred thousand dollars or more, often supplemented by bonuses and commissions.
-Successful traders typically require strong analytical skills, risk management, and access to trading platforms.
+Successful traders typically need strong analytical skills, risk management, and access to trading platforms.

 More about Financial Market Trader jobs